nuxt/framework/docs/content/3.api/3.utils/add-route-middleware.md

 - **name** `type: string | RouteMiddleware`

-`name` can either be a `string` or a function of type `RouteMiddleware`.
-This function provides the next route `to` as the first argument and the current route `from` as the second argument.
-Both `to` and `from` are Vue route objects.
+`name` can be either a string or a function of type `RouteMiddleware`.
+Function takes the next route `to` as the first argument and the current route `from` as the second argument, both of which are Vue route objects.

-Learn more about available properties found on [route objects](/api/composables/use-route).
+Learn more about available properties of [route objects](/api/composables/use-route).

 - **middleware**: `type: RouteMiddleware`